SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//045.png)

-  Now that you you have created your Approval SubProcess you need to configure the inputs of the SubProcess with the Process Content.
+  Now that you you have created your Approval Sub-Process you need to configure the inputs of the Sub-Process with the Process Content.

 15. Navigate back to the **Billing Block Removal Process**, select the **Approval Billing Block Removal** SubProcess and go to Inputs section.